Dunning-Kruger effect

-Have you ever thought about how objectively you assess your skills?
-Do you have impostor syndrome or inflated self-esteem?
-In the matter of soberly assessing your own strengths, you cannot do without raising the topic of the Dunning-Kruger effect.
-It refers to a type of cognitive distortion when a person incorrectly assesses his real abilities.
+Have you ever wondered how objectively you assess your skills?
+Do you struggle with impostor syndrome or perhaps inflated self-esteem?
+When it comes to honestly assessing your own strengths, you cannot ignore the Dunning-Kruger effect.
+It refers to a type of cognitive distortion where individuals misjudge their actual abilities.

-Research has revealed a pattern that less competent people tend to overestimate their skills, while more professional specialists, on the contrary, underestimate their strengths.
+Research has shown that less competent people tend to overestimate their skills, while more skilled professionals, by contrast, underestimate their strengths.

 What is the Dunning-Kruger effect

-This effect refers to a special type of cognitive distortion when a person is convinced that he is an excellent expert in a certain issue, but in reality has an objectively small amount of knowledge in this area.
-This psychological phenomenon leads to the fact that a person often makes mistakes and makes the wrong decision.
-As social psychologist D. Dunning said, the irony of the effect is that some people are not smart enough to admit the fact that they are not smart enough.
+This effect refers to a special type of cognitive distortion in which a person is convinced that they are a highly skilled expert in a given field, but actually has very limited knowledge of the subject.
+This psychological phenomenon often causes people to make mistakes and bad decisions.
+As social psychologist David Dunning famously put it, “the irony of the effect is that some people are not smart enough to admit that they are not smart enough.”

-This cognitive distortion is named after psychologists from the USA – D. Dunning and D. Kruger.
-In 1999, they conducted tests among their students to assess their sense of humor, logical abilities and knowledge of grammar.
+This cognitive distortion is named after American psychologists David Dunning and Justin Kruger.
+In 1999, they tested their students on their sense of humor, logical reasoning, and knowledge of grammar.

-The main feature of this testing is that before showing their students the results, the psychologists first asked them to rate their work in percentages.
-And here is where the most interesting thing happened:
+What set this study apart was that before showing their students the results, the psychologists first asked them to estimate their performance in terms of percentile ranking.
+This is where things got interesting:

-• students with the highest results in all 3 tests, on the contrary, significantly underestimated themselves.
+• students with the highest scores on all three tests, by contrast, significantly underestimated themselves.

-But is an incompetent person able to realize that he does not have enough knowledge?
-To solve this issue, psychologists invited test participants with the lowest scores and asked them to rate the tests of other participants and then rate their own tests again.
-Here is where another interesting thing happened: the lagging students not only did not admit their own incompetence, but gave themselves even higher scores than they had before.
-They began to overestimate their abilities only after completing training on the topics that were tested.
+But is an incompetent person able to realize that they do not have enough knowledge?
+To investigate this, psychologists invited test participants with the lowest scores and asked them to evaluate other participants' answers and then reassess their own performance.
+And this is where it became even more revealing: the lowest-scoring students not only failed to recognize their own incompetence, but also gave themselves even higher scores than they had before.
+They began to accurately assess their abilities only after completing training on the topics that were tested.

 The Dunning-Kruger Curve

-Visually, this effect is described in the form of a graph that shows the relationship between self-confidence and competence.
-In essence, this is the path of most people from an amateur to an expert.
+This effect is typically illustrated as a graph that shows the relationship between self-confidence and competence.
+In essence, this is the journey most people take from novice to expert.
 The curve consists of 4 segments:

-• Peak of "Mount Stupid".
-A person is extremely confident in his abilities.
-He thinks: "I know absolutely everything!"
-This is where you can clearly see how people with little knowledge have high self-confidence and evaluate their competence too optimistically.
+• Peak of “Mount Stupid”.
+A person is extremely confident in their abilities.
+They think: “I know absolutely everything!”
+This is where you can clearly see how people with little knowledge have high self-confidence and overestimate their own competence.

 • Valley of Despair.
 This is a completely opposite feeling compared to the previous segment of the curve: “I know absolutely nothing!”

 • Slope of Enlightenment.
-At this stage, a person has accumulated enough knowledge that can be used in practice.
-Now a person realizes that he has room for growth and development.
+At this stage, a person has accumulated enough practical knowledge to put to use.
+Now a person realizes that they have room for growth and development.

 • Plateau of Sustainability.
-This segment indicates that the person is already an expert and is developing self-confidence.
+This segment indicates that the person is already an expert and has developed well-founded self-confidence.

 Signs of the Dunning-Kruger effect

-The presented effect can be called a simpler and more understandable term - know-it-all syndrome.
-It can be recognized in a person even in a simple conversation.
-The following signs indicate that a person is under the influence of this cognitive distortion:
+This effect is sometimes called know-it-all syndrome.
+It can be spotted in casual conversation.
+The following signs indicate that a person is affected by this cognitive distortion:

 • underestimation of the competence of colleagues;

-At the same time, a person may well admit his incompetence after completing training, even if his knowledge increases only slightly.
+That said, a person may well admit their incompetence after completing training, even if their knowledge increases only slightly.

-• overly optimistic attitude towards the results of one's activities;
+• an overly optimistic attitude toward the results of their own work;

 • “I told you so!” - insistence that a person knew exactly how an event would end;

-• a strong belief that a person knows everything in detail.
+• a strong belief that they know everything there is to know.

 At work, such people can become unbearable bosses.
-At the same time, more competent and less energetic people remain in the shadows.
+However, more competent and less assertive people remain in the shadows.

 Examples of the Effect